 Future careers, post-grad opportunities

-The Literary and Cultural Studies program, with its emphasis on global literature, cultures, and creative production, provides the theoretical and practical framework needed to enter a variety of post-graduate programs, including graduate and law schools.
+The Literary and Cultural Studies program, with its emphasis on global literature, cultures, and creative production, provides the theoretical and practical framework needed to enter a variety of graduate programs, including graduate and law schools.
 You will also be qualified to work in nonprofit and governmental organizations, museums and art galleries, in publishing and as a writer, and in marketing and advertising.
-An emphasis on strong writing and analytical and critical-thinking skills, combined with a required business minor, means that you will be prepared to enter any number of fields.
+An emphasis on strong writing, creativity, and analytical and critical-thinking skills, combined with a required business minor, means that you will be prepared to enter any number of fields.

 Literary and Cultural Studies faculty